FAQ: Applying and paying for health insurance

 Getting ready to buy health insurance

 Independence Blue Cross is the leading health insurance organization in the Philadelphia region.
-For 80 years, we’ve provided families with the security and stability that comes with a Blue Card — the powerful assurance that high-quality care is at your fingertips.
+For over 80 years, we’ve provided families with the security and stability that comes with a Blue Card — the powerful assurance that high-quality care is at your fingertips.
 We’ve been at the forefront of leading change that improves health, and today, more than ever, we’re recognized and trusted not just for the quality and security we provide, but also as an industry leader and innovator with the ideas, influence, and resources to change health care for the better.

 When choosing the best health insurance plan for you or your family, consider how much health care you plan to use, how much you want to spend, and whether you qualify for financial assistance.
 Independence Blue Cross offers a range of plans to fit your needs and budget.
 Learn more about how to shop our health insurance plans.